Directors Loan Account.

 At the financial year-end:-

-Incorporate money you owe your Company and any the Company owes you, ensuring this is recorded on your companies’ balance sheet’ in your annual accounts.
+Incorporate money you owe your Company and any the Company owes you, ensuring this is then recorded on your companies’ balance sheet’ in your annual accounts.

 Tax On Loans From The Company?